HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

 The section does not apply to client applications registered to use the client credentials grant.

-Client applications registered to use the authorization code grant **SHALL** request an authorization code as per [section 7.1.1](http://hl7.org/fhir/smart-app-launch/1.0.0/index.html#step-1-app-asks-for-authorization) of the HL7 SMART App Launch Framework, with the following additional constraints.
-Client applications are **NOT REQUIRED** to include a launch scope or launch context requirement scope.
+Client applications registered to use the authorization code grant **SHALL** request an authorization code as per [Section 4.1.1](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1.1) of RFC 6749, with the following additional constraints.
+Client applications that also support the SMART App Launch IG are **NOT REQUIRED** to include a launch scope or launch context requirement scope.
 Client applications and servers **MAY** optionally support UDAP Tiered OAuth for User Authentication to allow for cross-organizational or third party user authentication.

-Servers **SHALL** handle and respond to authorization code requests as per [section 7.1.2](http://hl7.org/fhir/smart-app-launch/1.0.0/index.html#step-2-ehr-evaluates-authorization-request-asking-for-end-user-input) of the HL7 SMART App Launch Framework.
+Servers **SHALL** handle and respond to authorization code requests as per [Section 4.1.2](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1.2) of RFC 6749.

 ### Obtaining an access token

-Client applications using the authorization code flow **SHALL** exchange authorization codes for access tokens as per section [7.1.3](http://hl7.org/fhir/smart-app-launch/1.0.0/index.html#step-3-app-exchanges-authorization-code-for-access-token) of the HL7 SMART App Launch Framework, with the following additional options and constraints.
+Client applications using the authorization code flow **SHALL** exchange authorization codes for access tokens as per [Section 4.1.3](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1.3) of RFC 6749, with the following additional options and constraints.
 Client applications using the client credentials flow do not use authorization codes.

 #### Constructing Authentication Token